rperroni/NosferatuGame/README.md

 # NosferatuGame
-Linux console game created as a request for University class, in c++.
+Linux console game created as a request for a college course, in c++.

-This was a colaborative work, along with 4 other classmates.
+This was a colaborative work, along with four other classmates.